 This month, a rabbi and congregants at prayer in a synagogue in Texas were held hostage by a gunman.

 Today, the urgency to declare “Never again” and to insist “Never forget” is fierce indeed.

 There can be no forgetting for Judy Weissenberg Cohen.

-The 92-year-old Toronto resident was 16 when the Nazis wrenched her from her home in Hungary and sent her to Auschwitz in a cattle car.
+The 93-year-old Toronto resident was 16 when the Nazis wrenched her from her home in Hungary and sent her to Auschwitz in a cattle car.

 For many years, Cohen spoke out as a witness to the Holocaust and when she was 90, she felt the time had come to write about her life.
-Her detailed, eloquent memoir, “A Cry in Unison: Sistering for Survival,” was published in September by the Azrieli Foundation as part of its Holocaust Survivor Memoirs Program.
+Her detailed, eloquent memoir, “A Cry in Unison: Sistering for Survival,” was published last year by the Azrieli Foundation as part of its Holocaust Survivor Memoirs Program.

 “If our survivors had the courage to speak and write and share their stories,” says program director Jody Spiegel, “we have a duty to share their legacy.

 “We owe it to the survivors and those who didn’t survive that we take the time to learn about the complete events that happened instead of watering it down to sound bites and using the Holocaust as a metaphor.”

 Another project to document the experience of the Holocaust is Dimensions in Testimony, an initiative produced by Steven Spielberg’s USC Shoah Foundation.
 Using AI technology, Holocaust survivors who are filmed discussing their experiences are turned into interactive holograms, which the public can engage with in a real-time conversation.
 The first interviewee was Toronto resident Pinchas Gutter, who has also participated in the Azrieli Foundation Holocaust Survivors Memoirs Program.